sreejithshaji/cpp-tutorial-syllabus/README.md

 5. ` odd or even `
    Write a program to print even if the entered number is even and also need to print odd if the entered number is an odd number .

+6. `OR boolean familiarization`
+   Write a program to print yes if entered number is 1 or 100 else print no